-Internal walls The internal walls are plasterboard lined.
-Visually inspected from floor level.
+nternal walls Internal walls are predominantly of lath and plaster finish, with the exception of some replacement plasterboard sections.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Floors including sub floors Flooring is of suspended timber construction.
-No access was obtained into any sub-floor area.
+The flooring is consistent with being of suspended timber construction although the inspection of floor surface areas was greatly restricted due to the presence of fitted floor coverings and furnishings.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum as determined from the access natch.
+Internal joinery and kitchen The internal skirtings and architraves are of painted timber finish, fittings whilst internal doors are of timber panel and timber/glazed type.
+The Kitchen comprise a range of modern wall mounted cabinets and clearance of 1m between the underside of floor joists and the solum